'I feel surprised': Shadbolt fails to get on Invercargill City Council

 Sir Tim Shadbolt is out of a job after failing to both retain his mayoralty or gain a council seat, saying he thinks he has personally borne the brunt of "three years of angst" on the council.

-After missing out in both races, Sir Tim issued a statement wishing the new council "all the best".
+After missing out in both races, Shadbolt issued a statement wishing the new council "all the best".

 "There are some big decisions ahead and they carry a heavy weight of responsibility and expectation.